ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: Where to classifier and preference models fall?
 As gen AI models can *also* do classification....

-Member: Agrees that delination need to be clear.
+Member: Agrees that delineation need to be clear.
 Classifiers falls under which... it really depends on underlying tech

 Member: the current definition is the best balance we could come up with.